What you can see, and what you can't.

 The review cadence

 A weekly or fortnightly review structured around decisions, not numbers.
+One read across both populations.
 Why before what.
 Action before report.

 - Structured around decisions, not numbers